 - For 15 years or longer, you must be given four months notice.
 The employment agreement should not end until that period has been taken in to account.
 The notice period commences on the date the parties reach an agreement.

-7. Vacation days: employers tend to not want to pay outstanding vacations days so be careful!
+Employers tend to not want to pay outstanding vacations days so be careful and plan to use your vacation days if possible.

-We advise to seek legal advice when confronted with dismissal.
+We suggest that you seek legal advice when confronted with dismissal.
 Do not be too afraid of legal fees.
 Most employers are willing to compensate at least part of these fees and our lawyers know whether an employer stands a chance in court.
 The wording of the termination agreement itself is also important to ensure entitlement to unemployment benefits.